Skip to main content

 Recently, my youngest daughter and I created a batch of pumpkin seeds, a seasonal delicacy that we both love.
 Do you share our fondness for this treat?
 If so, I'd like to share with you the recipe we used:

-Begin by extracting the seeds from the pumpkin, wash them thoroughly, and allow them to air dry.
+Begin by extracting the seeds from the pumpkin, washing them thoroughly, and allowing them to air dry.
 Season them with olive oil, garlic salt, black pepper, and paprika.
 Bake them at 350 degrees Fahrenheit for 18 minutes, stirring occasionally.
 Savor the wonderful taste of pumpkin goodness!

 I hope that you find this recipe to be a wonderful addition to your fall festivities.